 Sealaska defends Kookesh; continues land effort

+Sealaska Corporation says alleged threats made by its board chairman will not derail efforts to get a lands-selection bill through Congress.
 Albert Kookesh, also a state senator, was part of a corporate delegation visiting a recent Craig City Council meeting.
-Sealaska officials pushed local leaders to support its proposed takeover of valuable timberlands on Prince of Wales Island.
+Sealaska officials pushed local leaders to support its proposed takeover of valuable timberlands on Prince…

 Sealaska sends elders larger dividends